 - Industry sectors – indexes based on specific industries, like healthcare, technology, energy, real estate, precious metals, manufacturing, or financial companies.

-- Bond indexes – for investing in broad bond markets, like high grade US corporates, international bonds, high-yield US bonds, short-term US treasuries, medium-term US treasuries, long-term US treasuries, and municipal bonds.
+- Bond index funds – for investing in broad bond markets, like high grade US corporates, international bonds, high-yield US bonds, short-term US treasuries, medium-term US treasuries, long-term US treasuries, and municipal bonds.

 That’s just a short list.
 But the point is, it’s possible to build a highly specialized portfolio using a mix of index funds based on various highly specialized indexes.